seankwarren/Django-React-jwt-authentication/README.md

 ---

 ## Protected routes
-Just now when you visited the homepage, there was no authenticated user, so they should instead be redirected to the login page.
-This is called a private route, one that requires authentication to view.
-To add private routes, first we'll define a component in ```utils/PrivateRoute.js```
+When a user visits the homepage without being authenticated, they should be redirected to the login page.
+This type of page is called a private route, one that requires authentication to view.
+To add private routes, we first need to define a component in ```utils/PrivateRoute.js```.

 ```javascript
 import { Navigate } from 'react-router-dom'